northstowekarate/northstowekarate.github.io/posts/2025/04/09/index.md

 ## Kata

 When learning a kata, it's best to break it down in to sections.
 Heian Kata are all < 30 moves, so we split them into 2 to help you remember.
 We practiced kihon and heian shodan, nidan, sandan and yondan a few times each.
-Right now, we are practicing the moves to help you memorise them.
+Right now, we are practicing the moves to help you memorize them.
 Once you have them we can focus on improving the kata making stronger and faster.